California tax deadline: When are small business taxes due?

 Quarterly tax deadlines for small businesses

-The quarterly estimated taxes you need to file also depend on your business structure.
+The quarterly estimated taxes you must file also depend on your business structure.
 Sole proprietors, partners, and S Corporation shareholders who expect to owe more than $1,000 at tax time are generally required to make federal quarterly estimated tax payments.
 This recurring filing is in addition to their annual income tax filing.
 C Corporations who expect to owe $500 or more when filing their corporate income tax return also generally are required to make federal quarterly estimated tax payments.
 Read our article to learn more about federal estimated tax payments.

-Some important federal quarterly tax dates for 2023 to keep in mind:
+Some important federal quarterly tax dates for 2025 to keep in mind:

-- April 18 – 1st quarter (Q1) 2023 estimated tax payment due
+- April 15, 2025 – 1st quarter (Q1) estimated tax payment due

-- June 15 –2nd quarter (Q2) 2023 estimated tax payment due
+- June 16, 2025 –2nd quarter (Q2) estimated tax payment due

-- September 15 –3rd quarter (Q3) 2023 estimated tax payment due
+- September 15, 2025 –3rd quarter (Q3) estimated tax payment due

-- January 15, 2024 – 4th quarter (Q4) 2023 estimated tax payment due
+- January 15, 2026 – 4th quarter (Q4) estimated tax payment due

 NOTE: The federal estimated tax due dates are generally April 15, June 15, September 15, and January 15.
 When the date falls on a weekend or holiday, the deadline is moved to the next workday.
 If you’re wondering about other business tax deadlines, see a more comprehensive list of all federal business tax deadlines.